SOFIE-project/ARD-Implementation/README.md

 npm install -g typescript
 ```

-If you're using VSCode, follow the instructions at [Guided Tutorials in VSCode](https://cloud.ibm.com/docs/blockchain-sw-213?topic=blockchain-sw-213-develop-vscode#develop-vscode-guided-tutorials) to create an environment, and package/install/instantiate the smart contract.
+If you're using VSCode, follow the instructions listed in the [Guided Tutorials in VSCode](https://cloud.ibm.com/docs/blockchain-sw-213?topic=blockchain-sw-213-develop-vscode#develop-vscode-guided-tutorials) to create an environment, and package/install/instantiate the smart contract.

 ## Execution